Sign Up

 Now that you're convinced of the power of offline access, let's get your OneDrive set up for offline use.
 Here's a breakdown of the steps for different devices:

-Step 1: Right-click the OneDrive icon in your taskbar notification area.
+Step 1: Right-click the OneDrive icon in your taskbar notification area to open it.

 Step 1: Open the Finder and navigate to your OneDrive folder.